Decorating Mason jars for Christmas is a fun creative craft activity that will keep you and your kids entertained for hours.

 - Cover the Jars with Epsom Salt (or any other available salt)

-I have used Epsom salts to cover these glass jars but you can use any type of salt you have in your kitchen, like sea salt, table salt, kosher salt, or even Himalayan salts (like in the image below).
+I have used Epsom salts to cover the glass jars but you can use any type of salt from your kitchen.

 Nothing makes a place feel like home more than the personal touches you add to your living or working spaces.